| |

 Beautiful seals seen on one of my seal spotting trips to Norfolk

-1. Blakeney Point and Morston seals
+1. Blakeney seals

 seals at blakeney

-Seals at Blakeney Point
+Playful seals at Blakeney Point

 In order to protect the seals, from the end of October to the middle of January access is restricted to the area of Blakeney Point where the seals come ashore during pupping season.

 To see the seals, take a Blakeney Point seal watching boat trip from Morston Quay.
-If you travel without a car you can easily reach Morston on the CH1 bus from the nearby towns of Sheringham and Cromer.

 2. Horsey Beach seals